Oregon Institute of Technology, Klamath Falls: National championships

 The Oregon Tech men's basketball team won their first NAIA Division II National Championship against Bellevue University of Bellevue, Nebraska 81–72, on March 18, 2004.
 They won their second national title in a rematch exactly four years later, to the day, against the Bruins from Bellevue, 63–56 in 2008.
 In 2012 they won their third national title 63–46 against Northwood (Fla.).

 Danny Miles

 Men's basketball head coach Danny Miles retired after his 46th season at Oregon Tech and had accumulated a 1040–437 record (0.704).
-This record has earned him the rank of third winningest coach in men's collegiate basketball history at a four-year institution (third to Mike Krzyzewski of Duke University 1071 wins, and Harry Statham of McKendree University with 1110 wins).
+At that time, this record made him the third winningest coach in men's collegiate basketball history at a four-year institution (behind Mike Krzyzewski of Duke University with 1071 wins and Harry Statham of McKendree University with 1110 wins).

-In Miles' tenure at Oregon Tech, he achieved three nationals wins, one national runner-up, one national third place, two elite eights, 17 district or conference titles, seven district runners-up, and ten 30 win seasons.
-His team has ranked in the NAIA Division 1 or 2 top-20 on 30 occasions and averaged more than 23 wins per season.
+In Miles' tenure at Oregon Tech, he achieved three nationals championships, one national runner-up, one national third place, two "Elite Eight" finishes, seventeen district or conference titles, seven district runners-up, and ten 30-win seasons.
+His team ranked in the NAIA Division 1 or 2 top-20 on 30 occasions and averaged more than 23 wins per season.

-Miles earned his 800th win on December 8, 2006, with an 84–73 victory over George Fox University.
-Miles again, reached a benchmark win at 900 on February 13, 2010, against Southern Oregon University with a final score of 101–76.
-Danny Miles became just the second men's basketball coach at a four-year level to reach 1,000 career victories on February 1, 2014, with a 71–51 victory over Corban University.